-Chris Nash Testimonial: A Grand opening
+Chris Nash Testimonial: Grand Opening For Cricketer’s Year!

 The Grand Hotel in Brighton was the venue for the opening event of Sussex Cricketer Chris Nash’s testimonial year.
-The turnout was excellent, with a supporting cast of fellow team mates including captain Luke Wright, joining in the chat and banter.
+The turnout was excellent; with a supporting cast of fellow team mates including captain Luke Wright, joining in the chat and banter.

 It is no mean achievement to be offered a testimonial year, normally a player must have played for their county for at least ten years and that does not always guarantee such an honour to be bestowed.
 Nash, born locally in Cuckfield, made his first-class county debut in 2002 and has gone on to represent Sussex over 420 times in all competitions, being part of successful sides wining several medals.
 It was in 2009 Chris really made his mark for the county, passing 1,000 Championship runs in the season for the first time, making four centuries along the way.
 He repeated the feat in 2010, helping Sussex win promotion back to the top flight and winning him a place in the England Lions squad in 2011’.
 Chris has further been a part of some of Sussex’s great achievements by being part of the squad that won back to back county championships in 2006 & 2007, including doing a cricketing double in the same season by winning the one day C&G Trophy, also Pro40 titles in 2008 and 2009 plus the Shark’s 2009 Twenty20 cup victory.